Crystal duality and Littlewood-Richardson rule of extremal weight crystals: Introduction

-Finally, we study the action of $\mathscr{D}$ on $\mathscr{R}$ as differential operators.
-Let $\mathcal{C}^\vee$ be the category of $\gl_\infty$-crystals consisting of dual crystals $B^\vee$ for $B\in\mathcal{C}$ and let $\mathcal{C}^{\rm l.w.}$ be its subcategory where a connected component of its object is isomorphic to an integrable lowest weight crystal.
+Finally, we discuss some applications.
+Let $\mathcal{C}^\vee$ be the category of $\gl_\infty$-crystals consisting of dual crystals $B^\vee$ for $B\in\mathcal{C}$ and let $\mathcal{C}^{\rm l.w.}$ be a full subcategory of $\mathcal{C}^\vee$ whose objects are disjoint union of integrable lowest weight crystal.
 We denote by $\K^\vee$ and $\K^{\rm l.w.}$ the corresponding Grothendieck groups.
-The isomorphisms $\K^\vee\simeq \mathscr{D}$, $\K^{\rm l.w.}\simeq \mathscr{R}$ induce a left $\K^\vee$-module structure on $\K^{\rm l.w.}$.
-It corresponds to the composite of two functors as follows; where ${\rm pr}$ is the natural projection.
+Then we consider a left $\K^\vee$-module structure on $\K^{\rm l.w.}$, which is induced from the action of $\mathscr{D}$ on $\mathscr{R}_{\mathbb{Q}}$ as differential operators, or from the composite of following two functors; where ${\rm pr}$ is the natural projection functor.
 Using the Littlewood-Richardson rule, we obtain an explicit combinatorial description of the action of $\K^\vee$ on $\K^{\rm l.w.}$.
 We observe that the action of level zero extremal weight crystals are transitive on the set of integrable lowest weight crystals with a fixed level.
-As an application, we obtain a new interpretation of a one-to-one correspondence between level $n$ integrable highest (or lowest) weight $\gl_\infty$-modules and finite dimensional $\gl_n$-modules which comes from the $(\gl_\infty,\gl_n)$-duality on level $n$ Fock space \cite{Fr} (Theorem \ref{K0 module structure}).
-As another application, we construct an action of the Hall-Littlewood vertex operators \cite{J} on $\Z[t]\otimes \K^{\rm l.w.}$ (Theorem \ref{Vertex operator}), which naturally yields an $A_\infty$-analogue of Hall-Littlewood function.
+As an application, we obtain a new interpretation of a one-to-one correspondence between level $n$ integrable highest (or lowest) weight $\gl_\infty$-modules and finite dimensional $\gl_n$-modules which comes from the $(\gl_\infty,\gl_n)$-duality on level $n$ fermionic Fock space \cite{Fr} (Theorem \ref{K0 module structure}).
+As another application, we construct an action of the Hall-Littlewood vertex operators \cite{J} on $\Z[q]\otimes_{\mathbb{Z}} \K^{\rm l.w.}$ (Theorem \ref{Vertex operator}), which naturally yields an $A_\infty$-analogue of Hall-Littlewood function.

-For a combinatorial realization, most $\gl_\infty$-crystals in this paper are embedded in a set of binary matrices of various shapes, equivalently (infinite) abacus model, and a double crystal structure on binary matrices \cite{DK,La}, which produces various dualities, plays a crucial role to prove our main results, while the rational semistandard tableaux for $\gl_n$ \cite{St,Str} was used to understand extremal weight $A_{+\infty}$-crystals \cite{K09}.
+For a combinatorial realization, most crystals in this paper are embedded in a set of binary matrices of various shapes, equivalently an (infinite) abacus model.
+Also, two kinds of Kashiwara operators on binary matrices \cite{DK,K08-JACO,La}, which produces various dualities, play a crucial role in proving our main results, while the rational semistandard tableaux for $\gl_n$ \cite{St,Str} were used to understand extremal weight crystals of type $A_{+\infty}$ \cite{K09}.

-We also expect a similar result for the other infinite rank affine Lie algebras, that is, roughly speaking, the Grothendieck ring generated by extremal weight crystals can be realized as a ring of differential operators on the integrable irreducible characters.
+We also expect a similar result for the other infinite rank affine Lie algebras, that is, roughly speaking, the Grothendieck ring generated by extremal weight crystals can be realized as a ring of differential operators acting on the character ring of integrable highest weight or lowest weight modules.